effector/effector/website/client/blog/yyyy-mm-dd-Custom-i18n-solution-with-effector.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-ok, we created the state for our i18n library.
+Ok, we created the state for our i18n library.
 This state will store information about the current language and a set of translations.
 Now we should to provide the language switching at runtime and dynamically adding the sets of the translates.

 I created two events in the file events.ts: